vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 * Virtual services that load balances control plane nodes of Management Cluster and Shared services cluster.
 * Virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid management cluster and Shared services cluster.

-**Service Engine Group 2**: Service engines part of this service engine group hosts virtual services that load balances control plane nodes & virtual services for all load balancer functionalities requested by the workload clusters mapped to this SE group.
+**Service Engine Group 2**: Service engines part of this service engine group hosts virtual services that load balances control plane nodes and virtual services for all load balancer functionalities requested by the workload clusters mapped to this SE group.

 **Note**:

 * Based on your requirements, you can create additional SE groups for the workload clusters.
 * Multiple workload clusters can be mapped to a single SE group.
 * A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.